Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 # Build Custom Theme

+!>This tutorial is specifically designed for creating a new theme with unique branding or design languages.
+If your product is required to adhere to the Halo theme standard, this approach should not be used.

 Theming in Element Framework is extensible.
 It allows you to create a custom theme by extending from Element Framework standard theme ([@refinitiv-ui/halo-theme](https://www.npmjs.com/package/@refinitiv-ui/halo-theme)).

 ## Tutorial